Insights + Publications

 • Cover page of the 2024 Sector Pathways Review report by the Climate Change Authority, featuring silhouettes of two people in front of solar panels and wind turbines.

-Climate Change Authority - Sector Pathways Review
+Sector Pathways Review

 First Nations Affairs supported the Climate Change Authority’s sector pathways work by identifying and articulating First Nations risks, rights, and governance considerations across transition planning.